Aluminium-ion battery

 The trivalent charge carrier, Al3+ is both the advantage and disadvantage of this battery.
 While transferring 3 units of charge by one ion significantly increases the energy storage capacity, the electrostatic intercalation of the electrodes with a trivalent cation is too strong for well-defined electrochemical behaviour.
+Theoretically, the gravimetric capacity of Al-ion batteries is 2980 mAh/g while its volumetric capacity would be 8046 mAh/ml for the dissolution of Al to Al3+.
+In reality, however, the redox reaction is more complicated and involves other reactants such as AlCl4−.
+When this is taken into account, theoretical gravimetric capacity becomes 67 mAh/g.